finsberg/IN1910_H21/book/docs/setup/cpp_compiler.md

 For Windows users, we recommend running Ubuntu under Windows Subsystem for Linux (WSL).

+## Using Visual Studio Code
+A very good alternative that can be used on all platforms is to use Visual Studio Code with the native C/C++ extension.
+Please consult the [following link](https://code.visualstudio.com/docs/languages/cpp) for more info on how to set this up.
+Here they will also guide you through how to [install a compiler](https://code.visualstudio.com/docs/languages/cpp#_install-a-compiler)

 ## Linux
 All major Linux distributions offer packages for a C++ compiler.
 To see if you already have a C++ compiler installed, you can try running the following command from a terminal
 ```